Separatists kill seven Ukraine soldiers in heaviest loss for Kiev forces

 Deputy Prime Minister Dmitry Rogozin said Moscow would reject a U.S. request to prolong the orbiting station's use beyond 2020.
 It would also bar Washington from using Russian-made rocket engines to launch military satellites.

-"We are very concerned about continuing to develop high-tech projects with such an unreliable partner as the United States, which politicizes everything," Rogozin told a news conference.
+"We are very concerned about continuing to develop high-tech projects with such an unreliable partner as the United States, which politicises everything," Rogozin told a news conference.

 The U.S. space agency NASA is working with companies to develop space taxis with the goal of restoring U.S. transport to the station by 2017.
 The United States currently pays Russia more than $60 million per person to fly its astronauts up.